CTPSSTAFF/bp-prototype-ol/README.md

 This directory contains the following files:
 * prototype2.js - JavaScript code for the application 'main' page
 * countlodDetail.js - JavaScript code for the 'count location detail' page
-* common.js -- Common JavaScript data declarations used by both pages of the application
+* common.js -- JavaScript data structures and functions used by both pages of the application
-* utils.js -- Miscellaneous JavaScript utility functions

 ### 'libs' Directory
 This directory contains the following files: